 Students will be enrolled in OT 518 (Scholarship and Evidence-based Practice: Phase II), also a community engaged course, that encompasses their scholarly project implementation and data collection.
 Throughout this semester, student groups will continue to participate in scholarly activities that align with current research priorities and advance knowledge translation, professional practice, service delivery, or professional issues (Scholarship of Application and Scholarship of Teaching and Learning).
 Students will demonstrate the skills necessary to write a scholarly report in a format for presentation or publication as well as demonstrate an understanding of the process of locating and securing grants and how grants can serve as a fiscal resource for scholarly activities and program development.
-Students will be required to complete all necessary training per IRB requirements; including, but not limited to completion of the Collaborative Institutional Training Initiative (CITI), which will allow them to demonstrate an understanding of the ethical policies and procedures for human-subject research, educational research, or research related to population health.
+Students will be required to complete all necessary training per IRB requirements; including but not limited to completion of the Collaborative Institutional Training Initiative (CITI), which will allow them to demonstrate an understanding of the ethical policies and procedures for human-subject research, educational research, or research related to population health.
 Student groups will be required to complete and submit their application to the IRB for approval, implement their previously created occupational therapy service program with their identified community partner, and complete the data collection process.
-ACOTE standards: B.5.8, B.6.1, B.6.2, B.6.3, B.6.4, B.6.5, B.7.1
+ACOTE standards: B.2.3, B.4.7, B.5.2, B.5.3, B.5.4, B.7.1, B.2.12 (relates to)